Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 actually serve to identify the user as one that desires privacy and can provide an added mechanism to track them as they move across network environments.

-Implementations that support encrypted transports also commonly re-use sessions for multiple DNS queries to optimize performance (e.g. via DNS pipelining or HTTPS multiplexing).
+Implementations that support encrypted transports also commonly re-use connections for multiple DNS queries to optimize performance (e.g. via DNS pipelining or HTTPS multiplexing).
 Default configuration options for encrypted transports could in principle fingerprint a specific client application.
+For
-For example:
+example:

 * TLS version or cipher suite selection
 * session resumption